The Talking Forest Runes

 Let me clarify.
 Which of the following evokes an apple tree?

-Comparative Ogham & Talking Forest© Apple (KB)
+ive Ogham & Talking Forest© Apple (KB 2009)

 Which below is the mighty Oak?

-Comparative Ogham & Talking Forest© Oak (KB)
+Comparative Ogham & Talking Forest© Oak (KB 2009)

 The answer is both.
 But here we see that even when the Ogham figures on the left, actually do represent a specific tree species, as in the case of Duir, the oak rune, they don't explicitly resemble it.
 The most arboreal analogy we can get from these Ogham sigils is of a tree limb with some branches on it.
 But the physical traits and the character of the tree are missing.
 It is this that made me surmise that the Ogham array originally did not solely predicate trees.
 For if it were thus, the sigils would have been endowed with more obviously arboreal traits.
 And the whole plant would have been represented, not just a few twigs.